Imafikus/music-fractals/README.md

 NOTE: .wav and .mp3 file names should be specified by you.

+## Automatization

+If you don't want to type commands by yourself, you can use *generate_video.sh* to do all operations needed to play the video.

+**NOTE:** Paths to .wav file and to folder where the video will be saved **are predefined** inside the shell script, so if you want some other folders **you must change that manually**.
+Also, script generates and deletes *pictures* folder, so the compatibility with the current version of the program remains.

 ## Final Note

 This program is still very much in the development phase, so it's possible that some features are going to be added / replaced / removed.